-Hanley and Upton Educational Trust have access to a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-More information can be found in the mental health and behaviour in schools guidance, as best practice.
+Hanley Castle High School have access to a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
+More information can be found in the mental health and behaviour in schools guidance, colleges may also wish to follow this guidance as best practice.
 Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing, and resilience among children.
 See Rise Above for links to all materials and lesson plans.

-If Hanley and Upton Educational Trust staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken, following the HUET and each school's Child Protection policy and speaking to the designated safeguarding lead or a deputy.
+If Hanley Castle High School have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken, following our child protection policy and speaking to the designated safeguarding lead or a deputy.

-Hanley and Upton Educational Trust will seek advice and guidance from Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools
+Hanley Castle High School will seek advice and guidance from Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools

-41 Children Potentially at Greater Risk of Harm
+Section 40 - Children Potentially at Greater Risk of Harm

-41.1 Children who need a social worker (Child in Need and Child Protection Plans)
+Children who need a social worker (Child in Need and Child Protection Plans)